aimee-mcneil-melville/ToDo-Full-Stack/README.md

-# Two Truths and a Lie.
+# Two Truths and a Lie

 ## Learning Competencies